CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

 ## Specifics
 This guide is written for my usecase.
 If your usecase is different, I've tried to indicate which parts of the guide are specific to these details:
 - The server is part of a domain, with media stored on another domain server hosted via SMB share
     - I've made efforts to include information for the non-domain usecase as well, but no guarantees.
-And in that case, it would be best practice use a [service account](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-service-accounts) instead of a full user account anyways, but the user approach _should_ also work.
+And in that case, it would be best practice to use a [service account](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-service-accounts) instead of a full user account anyways, but the user approach _should_ also work.
 - The server is installed in a VM that is running Windows Server Core 2022 (the minimal UI version)
     - This mostly means that the entire guide can be done through PowerShell, instead of GUIs.
 - Jellyfin is accessed through an IIS reverse-proxy over HTTPS only